kosli-dev/cli/docs.kosli.com/content/faq/_index.md

 ## Usage

-### Do I have to type down all the flags all the time?
+### Do I have to provide all the flags all the time?

 A number of flags won't change their values often (or at all) between commands, like `--owner` or `api-token`.
 Some will differ between e.g. workflows, like `--pipeline`.
 You can define them as environment variable to avoid unnecessary redundancy.
 Check [Environment variables](/introducing_kosli/cli/#environment-variables) section to learn more.